William Cabell Rives: Later life and American Civil War

 In 1860, Rives endorsed the call for a Constitutional Union Party Convention.
 He received most of Virginia's first ballot votes for president.
 Rives then became one of Virginia's unofficial delegates to the February 1861 Peace Conference in Washington, which sought to prevent the American Civil War by preserving slavery.
 Although Rives spoke out against secession, he was loyal to Virginia when it seceded.
 He served in the Provisional Confederate Congress from 1861 to 1862 and the Second Confederate Congress from 1864 to 1865.

 Death and legacy

-Rives died at Castle Hill in 1868 and was buried in the family cemetery.
+Rives died at Castle Hill in 1868 and was buried in the family cemetery at Castle Hill.
 Rives is the namesake of the town of Rivesville, West Virginia.